Objectives of the service

 When venturing at sea, these companies rely on high safety factors yet weather-related accidents still happen.
 This is chiefly because decision making processes are put at risk by incomplete information.
 Measurement at sea being an expensive and inherently patchy asset.
 So, models are used to fill the gaps, but it cannot be more accurate than the measurements it is based on.
 The industry requires dependable and extensive observations about ocean currents and sea states.
 This is presently curbing its safety and efficiency when operating at sea.

 That is why eOdyn delivers SeaOps, a SaaS decision support tool, onboard vessels and for desktop studies.
 The services is based on eOdyn’s Omni-Situ technology, measuring ocean dynamics in real-time and virtually anywhere through machine learning methods. eOdyn's algorithms mine into marine traffic information (Satellite AIS data) to measure surface currents and sea states globally without deploying any sensor.

 SeaOps by eOdyn service is dedicated to companies involved in marine operations: offshore energy developers, contractors as well as shipping and towing companies.

-End users involved in the Demo Project are EOLFI, SAIPEM and TOTAL: an offshore wind developer, an offshore contractor and an integrated energy company.
+End users involved in the Demo Project are EOLFI/SHELL, SAIPEM and TotalEnergies: an offshore wind developer, an offshore contractor and an integrated energy company.
 These users were also involved in the Feasibility Study the Demo Project is based on.